 The main genres of popular music in Argentina are folklore, tango, rock, tropical music (cumbia) and electronics.

 The Tango, both music and lyrics (often sung with a typical vocabulary of the city of Buenos Aires, called slang) is the musical symbol of Argentina.
 The predecessor was the style milonga, which was evolving into modern tango.

 For 1930, the tango was refocused, before putting into the dance and now paying special attention to the lyrics and poetry, with singers like Carlos Gardel, Roberto Goyeneche, Hugo del Carril, Tital Merello and Edmundo Rivero.
 The golden age of tango (1930 to mid-1950) was a reflection of the heyday of jazz and swing in the United States, represented also with great orchestras and bands like those of Osvaldo Pugliese, AníbalTroilo and Juan Francisco Canaro D’Arienzo.
 After 1955 tango turned more intellectual and melody oriented.
 The leader of this new movement was the talented Astor Piazzolla.
 Today the tango is again a popular music and in recent years emerged the so-called Neo Tango, becoming a global phenomenon with groups like Tanghetto, Bajo fondo and Gotan Project.

 Tags: Travel to Argentina South America.
 In case you’re interested in knowing more info on reptéri parkolás, stop by ferihegyparkolas.eu General information of Argentina.
+If you need casinobonus2 , then the team of professionals from casinobonus2 is here to help you.
 Tours and travel in Argentina.